rccyx/typyx/README.md

 ## Types

-Grouped by what they actually do, not random alphabet soup.

 ### Object shape, keys, and modifiers

 * [`Assign<Obj, ObjArr>`](https://typyx.rccyx.com/types/Assign.html) - Copies all enumerable own properties from one target object to a source array of objects.